OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 Looking at the final performance of this code, we see that the time for the OpenACC code on a GPU is now much faster than even the best threaded CPU code.
+Although only the `parallel loop` version is shown in the performance graph, the `kernels` version performs equally well once the `data` region has been added.

 ![Runtime of Jacobi Iteration after adding OpenACC data region](images/jacobi_step2_graph.png)